Rsquared2016/RocData/TwitterHealth1.0/README.md

 # Fountin

 ## Backend Data Collection
-The backend daemon runs automatically after reboot (see `crontab -l` for explanation of what happens).
+The backend daemon runs automatically after reboot.

+(see `crontab -l` for explanation of what happens).

 It is safe to log-off after the deamon is running, as we are using nohup.
-The status of the backend can be checked with: backend/check_status.sh
+The status of the backend can be checked with: `backend/check_status.sh`

 ## Frontend Web Interface
 To compile and run the frontend: